 Sometimes we have to go back to the basics of healthy living, creating the most vital food for ourselves and our family.
 It's winter in NZ, which means this last week, you've either been cold down south or rained on up north.
 Most of our gardens have been picked clean.
 Even all those emergency seedlings that got purchased before lockdown are only knee high.

 If you find that you go to the shop less often, this makes fresh food even trickier.

-I have a lovely friend and neighbor, she lives north of me in Northland, to introduce to you.
+I have a lovely friend and neighbour, she lives north of me in Northland, to introduce to you.
 Ramona from I LOV SPROUTS produces the easiest way to grow your own sprouts with sprouting bags made from organic hemp fabric.
 The sprout bag keeps the moisture right for the seed- not too dry, not too damp.
 A sort of Goldilocks condition for seeds.

 Ramona and I still laugh about the time she brought her sprout bag over and hung it on my porch to drip while we worked together, then forgot it.
 Rediscovered 2 days later, happily getting rained on during the time, the sprouts were busting to get out.